Skip to content

 Jury Duty Summons submitted prior to when PBS awards are final (20th of the month at 1200 DFW Time).
 Summons requires you to appear May 6-10 and instructs you to call in the day prior (May 5).
 You will receive Jury Duty pay and credit at the rate of 4:15 per day as required on the summons, beginning May 5 through May 10 and the following day (May 11).

 If you are required to remain on call or are required to report for jury duty and you are on a Reserve day of availability or have a sequence conflict, you will be paid the daily credit for each day of the jury duty obligation.
 If you are released from jury duty after 1200, you shall be eligible for pay protection at the daily rate for the following day (assuming the sequence that was given up was operated on such date) but not thereafter.
-(JCBA Section 3.G.3.)
+(CBA Section 3.H.3.)

 Example